 Bachelor of Science (BSc)

-- Pursue a graduate degree in technical physics or related subfields at universities in Austria or abroad
+You possess a solid educational foundation, enabling you to pursue a graduate degree in technical physics or a related field at a university in Austria or abroad.

 After completing your undergraduate degree, you can continue your education by pursuing an advanced degree: